×

 • Uzbek is spoken as a national language in: Afganistan, China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Turkmenistan, Uzbekistan.

 You will also get to know the continents where Norwegian and Uzbek speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Uzbek language is 53.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Uzbek language is 53.
 Find all the information about these languages on Norwegian and Uzbek.

 Norwegian and Uzbek Language History